ansys/pyrocky/README.rst

 - `Getting started <https://rocky.docs.pyansys.com/version/stable/getting_started/index.html>`_: Learn
   how to install PyRocky in user mode and then launch it.
-- `User guide <https://rocky.docs.pyansys.com/version/stable/user_guide/index.html>`_: Understand how to use the Rocky PrePost Scripting with PyRocky.
+- `User guide <https://rocky.docs.pyansys.com/version/stable/user_guide/index.html>`_: Understand how to use Rocky PrePost Scripting with PyRocky.
-- `API reference <https://rocky.docs.pyansys.com/version/stable/api/index.html>`_: Understand PyRocky API endpoints, their capabilities, and how to interact with them programmatically.
+- `API reference <https://rocky.docs.pyansys.com/version/stable/api/index.html>`_: Explore PyRocky
+  available methods and classes.
 - `Examples <https://rocky.docs.pyansys.com/version/stable/examples/index.html>`_: Explore end-to-end
   examples that show how to use PyRocky.
-- `Contribute <https://rocky.docs.pyansys.com/version/stable/contributing.html>`_: Learn how to contribute to the PyRocky codebase or documentation.
+- `Contribute <https://rocky.docs.pyansys.com/version/stable/contributing.html>`_: Learn how to
+  contribute to the PyRocky codebase or documentation.

 In the upper right corner of the documentation's title bar, there is an option for switching from viewing the documentation for the latest stable release